amann013/Central-library/README.md

 # what a user can do
 ### A student can -
-      * register himself on the app
+      *register himself on the app
-      * view and edit his profile
+      *iew and edit his profile
-     * change his password
+     *change his password
-     * search for books and view availabilty
+     *search for books and view availabilty
-     * view his issue history
+     *view his issue history

  https://librmern.herokuapp.com/